huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 [HUNT Cloud - Internal Kista Order](https://assets.hdc.ntnu.no/assets/agreements/hunt-cloud-internal-kista-order.pdf) (pdf)

 Lab leaders and lab coordinators from labs that will upload data can order internal kistas for data transfers between two labs in HUNT Cloud.
 We use this order to document internal traffic from your lab.
+You can order Internal kista order in [Service Desk](/administer-science/service-desk/lab-orders/#internal-kista)

 ::: details Clarification of the form fields